Open-Py-Labs/starter-labs/README.md

 Zero-setup Python labs designed to build real-world automation, Ops, and tooling skills -- right in your browser.

-**💡 Note for Learners:** GitHub Codespaces is 100% free.
-It uses your personal account's 60 included monthly free hours.
-You will never be charged.
+**💡 Codespaces Usage:** Running these labs uses your personal GitHub account's 60 free hours per month for Codespaces.
+No payment or credit card is required to use your free quota.